TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/MinimalDesign/Index.rst

 This TYPO3 Fluid design puts the page content into a file, allowing separate access controls and preparing for editing that doesn’t need attention to TypoScript syntax rules.
-The TYPO3 CMS renderer still requires a TypoScript template on the “Minimal design” page, to know what file to process for web page content.
+The TYPO3 CMS renderer still requires a TypoScript template on the :name:`Minimal design` page, to know what file to process for web page content.

 Resulting web page